Gauged Gromov-Witten theory for small spheres: Symplectic vortices and gauged Gromov-Witten invariants

-In this section we recall the moduli spaces of symplectic vortices associated to Hamiltonian $K$-manifolds, introduced by Mundet \cite{mun:ham} and Salamon and collaborators \cite{ci:symvortex}, \cite{ciel:vor}, and review some necessary background from \cite{fixed} (the case with punctures is not necessary here) and \cite{deform}.
+In this section we recall the moduli spaces of symplectic vortices associated to Hamiltonian $K$-manifolds, introduced by Mundet \cite{mun:ham} and Salamon and collaborators \cite{ci:symvortex}, \cite{ciel:vor}, and the associated gauged Gromov-Witten invariants introduced (in the case of algebraic target) in \cite{cross}.